4MR4N11/alx-system_engineering-devops/README.md

 ## About

-- This repository consists of all the projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course.
+- This repository consists of all the System Engineering and DevOps projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course.

 ---